LambdaSchool/Sprint-Challenge--Web-Tools-And-Frameworks/Answers.md

 npm install -g less

-3. What is the most useful mixin you have used this week?
+3. What is the most useful mixin you have used this week? parameteric mixings used to create boxes on the fly are kinda useful

 4. What are the names of the 5 breakpoints used in bootstrap?